tspayne87/blue-jay/BlueJay.Documentation/docs/guide/systems.md

 ### IDrawSystem
-Will be called before any entities are processed, in a draw system that is mainly reserved for starting a batch sprite batch so your not processing one entity at a time.
+Will be called before any entities are processed, in a draw system that is mainly reserved for starting a batch sprite batch so you're not processing one entity at a time.
 Can only be called once each frame.

 ### IDrawEntitySystem
 Will be called for each entity that meets the systems criteria and can be called multiple times in one frame.
-This would be where drawing each entity to the screen would happen.
+This is where drawing each entity to the screen would happen.

 ### IDrawEndSystem
-Will be called after all entities are processed, this would be where you could end the sprite batch and send the data along to be renderered.
+Will be called after all entities are processed, this is where you could end the sprite batch and send the data along to be renderered.
 Can only be called once each frame.